 In 2014, the Auxiliary will meet on the 3rd Wednesday in January, March, May, September ,and November at 12:00 Noon in the Rescue Mission’s main dining room.
 Lunch is provided.

 To enhance the Mission’s presence in the business community, THE NETWORK (formerly known as EVE Network) was formed as a ministry of the Rescue Mission in the Fall of 2004.
-Standing on the characteristics of ENERGY, VISION and ENTHUSIASM, THE NETWORK is made up of representatives from area businesses, education organizations, retail establishments and community volunteers.
+Standing on the characteristics of ENERGY, VISION and ENTHUSIASM, THE NETWORK s made up of representatives from area businesses, education organizations, retail establishments and community volunteers.
 This group of high-energy, busy individuals meets every other month for an action-packed hour to learn about Mission opportunities, network with men and women from all over the region and take the word back to their work place and/or groups they are a part of.
+The volunteer opportunities in which the Network serves are “stand-alone” opportunities, allowing busy people to volunteer without a weekly commitment.

 Some projects THE NETWORK members have taken on include: